 A great tip is to rent a student accommodation in Porto that has all bills included, to avoid unpleasant surprises at the end of the month.
 There are many student housing options in Porto that offer all-inclusive rent packages.
 U.hub, for instance, has suites and studios in Porto that include water, electricity, super-fast wifi, and even a cleaning service.
 This means you can stay hassle-free and enjoy your student life abroad knowing that there are no bills or extra costs to worry about.

 3. Transportation in Porto:

-When studying abroad in Porto, you can also use apps such as Uber, Kapten, Bold and Cabify.
+When studying abroad in Porto, you can also use apps such as Uber, Kapten, Bolt, and Cabify.
 An 8km taxi ride usually costs an average of 10€.

 4. Groceries costs in Porto: